amoosa9/climate_change_visualizations/README.txt

 Sea ice extent/temperature data is from NASA MODIS/Aqua data (dates/times used: 2002-2021, 09-01, 00:00-23:59).
-The data wass converted into TIFF format using the Python pymodis module.
+The data was converted into TIFF format using the Python pymodis module.